Top 100 Greatest Music Albums

 • #Sponsored

 Odd, but the first few listens, I didn't quite get it.
 It sounded to me like gloomy classical music with long songs blurring into each other.
 Still, the uniqueness of Disintegration made that I came back to it, over and over again, until the memorable day when I finally got it.
 Yes, the light descended upon me on that day, making me see, making me feel.
 There is no way to describe this album's music, you just feel it, and the depths where this record is taking the listener is unmatched to this day to me.
-After the initial revelation The Cure quickly skyrocketed as my favorite band, with Disintegration remaining the ultimate pinnacle of musical ecstasy.
+After the initial revelation The Cure quickly became my favorite band, with Disintegration remaining the ultimate pinnacle of musical ecstasy.
 [First added to this chart: 11/16/2015]

 Year of Release: